Asthma Treatment and Action Plan

 How is asthma treated?

 Some people take daily medicines to control and prevent symptoms.
-But you can also carry medicines to use during an attack, such as a rescue inhaler.
-Your doctor may adjust your treatment until asthma symptoms are controlled.
+You can also carry medicines, such as a reliever inhaler, to use during an asthma attack.
+Your healthcare provider may adjust your treatment until your asthma symptoms are controlled.

 Quick-relief medicines

-Quick-relief medicines help prevent or relieve symptoms during an asthma attack.
-They may be the only medicines needed for mild asthma or asthma that happens only with physical activity.
+Quick-relief medicines, or relievers, help prevent or ease symptoms during an asthma attack.
+They may be the only medicines you need if your asthma is mild or happens only with physical activity.

-Your doctor will prescribe a quick-relief inhaler for you to carry at all times.
-Visit the Centers for Disease Control and Prevention (CDC) to learn how to use your asthma inhaler correctly.
+Your healthcare provider will probably prescribe a quick-relief inhaler for you to carry at all times.
+For the treatment to work well, make sure to learn how to use your asthma inhaler correctly.

-- Oral corticosteroids reduce swelling in your airways caused by severe asthma symptoms.
+- Oral corticosteroids reduce swelling in your airways.

 - Short-acting anticholinergics help open the airways quickly.
 This medicine may be less effective than SABAs, but it is an option for people who may have side effects from SABAs.